Quantum linear system algorithm with optimal queries to initial state preparation: Multiplicative approximation of success probabilities

 \end{theorem} \begin{remark} The query complexity quoted above follows from~\thm{qls_opt_init} assuming a constant multiplicative approximation of the solution norm is available.
 Without this prior knowledge, one can use~\thm{sol_est} to get such an estimate with the same cost of initial state preparation, while the cost of block encoding remains the Heisenberg-limited scaling~\cite{Giovannetti06,Zwierz10}.

 When $A$ is Hermitian, $\kappa_S=1$.
 In this case, we only need a constant number of queries to the initial state oracle and a constant overlap with the target eigenstate.
 Our result then recovers the performance of standard quantum phase estimation.
 For estimating real eigenvalues, the above result outperforms the one reported in~\cite{Zhang2024Nonnormal}.
 Note that the approach of~\cite{Zhang2024Nonnormal} works by implementing projections onto $\mathbf{Ker}(A-\mu I)$ with different shifting values $\mu$, assuming oracular queries to initial states that are $\mu$-dependent.
-This input model appears to be quite different from ours. \end{remark}
+This input model appears to be more demanding than ours. \end{remark}